-For long-wavelength (i.e., far infrared) laser radiation, surfaces which are diffuse reflectors of shorter wavelength radiation (such as visible radiation) may act as specularly-reflecting surfaces.
-Caution must be exercised in such cases!
+For long-wavelength (i.e., far infrared) laser radiation, surfaces which are diffuse reflectors of shorter wavelength radiation (such as visible radiation) may act as specular reflecting surface.
+Caution must be exercised in such cases.

 D. The Effect of Optical Viewing Instruments